WEI-LI-666/Mutimedia-Project-and-Homework/README.md

 **Introduction:**
 <ul>
   <li> 1) Draw two arbitrary points on a graph.
-  <li> 2) Enter the "Polygon" and "Level" arguments, press "Return" after finish typeing for every input box.
+  <li> 2) Enter the "Polygon" and "Level" arguments, press "Return" after finish typing for every input box.
   <ul>
     <li> Don't be worry after pressing enter and the text disappear, it will save in a buffer(and on the left of the inputbox).
   </ul>